 Last Updated July 30, 2019

-Dear user, we want to give you some information on how we manage the data of the people with whom we come into contact in various capacities and this is in compliance with EU Regulation 2016/679 known as GDPR (and its predecessor PRIVACY CODE Legislative Decree 196/2003) , that of Legislative Decree 70/03 "Implementation of Directive 2000/31 / EC relating to certain legal aspects of information society services in the internal market, with particular reference to electronic commerce" but above all to ensure that we really care to your privacy and data protection that you should decide to entrust to us.
+Dear user, we want to give you some information on how we manage the data of the people with whom we come into contact in various capacities and this is in compliance with EU Regulation 2016/679 known as GDPR (and its predecessor PRIVACY CODE Legislative Decree 196/2003) , that of Legislative Decree 70/03 "Implementation of Directive 2000/31 / EC relating to certain legal aspects of information society services in the internal market, with particular reference to electronic commerce" but above all to ensure you that we really care about your privacy and data protection.
 In compliance with what is confirmed by the EU Regulation, we will give you the essential information in a clear, concise and understandable way, for each information you can find one or more further levels of clarification (placed below the initial pages and reachable by clicking on the highlighted words) where we will give them further and more detailed information should you wish to investigate some aspects that are not fully clear and comprehensible to you.

-Fluentis group is made up of various companies, and for each of these please refer to the specific addresses and managers.
+Fluentis group comprehends various companies, and for each of these please refer to the specific addresses and managers.
 For any clarification, do not hesitate to contact the data controller of the company to which it refers:

 Fluentis S.r.l. with registered office in Via Mezzomonte , 24 – 33077, Sacile (PN), P.IVA: IT01720550936, Rea: PN-99105 through its appointees:

 e-mail: Privacy@fluentis.com Tel.: +39 0434 1696346